 For The Cake:

-- Take 2 tablespoons out of the 270 grams of sugar and place it in a small food processor together with the Mastic tears.
+- Powder The Mastic.
+Take 2 tablespoons out of the 270 grams of sugar and place it in a small food processor together with the Mastic tears.
 Blend until Mastic turns into powder.
 Alternatively, you may use a pestle to powder the Mastic again together with the 2 tablespoons of sugar.

 - Preheat the oven to 175°C / 350°F.

-- Crease the bottom and walls of a 12-inch (31 cm) round baking pan with the 1 teaspoon of butter.
+- Grease a 12-inch (31 cm) round baking pan with 1 teaspoon of butter.

 - Transfer the cake mixture to the pan.
 Spread it evenly.
 Then with a tablespoon dipping it in cold water smoothen the top a bit.